GLOBAL MARKETS-Asian shares extend bounce to 5th day, dollar sags to 3-year low

 The U.S. dollar, on the other hand, slipped below its January low against a basket of major currencies to reach its lowest since late 2014.

-The dollar index fell to as low as 88.37, and was on course to lose over 2 percent for the week, its biggest such loss in two years.
+The dollar index fell to as low as 88.37, and was on course to lose over 2 percent for the week, its bigguest such loss in two years.

 There is no strong consensus yet on what is driving the dollar’s persistent weakness, especially in light of rising yields.
 Some say it simply reflects a return of risk appetite and a shift to higher-yielding currencies, including many emerging market ones.